Britain's FTSE lifted by defence stocks and Smiths Group

 “I‘m keen on BAE at the moment, and I see the FTSE going up to 6,300 or 6,330 points soon,” said Roderic Owen-Thomas, derivatives trader at JNF Capital.

-Sainsbury also rose 2.1 percent after industry data from Kantar Worldpanel showed an increase in third-quarter sales at the supermarket, while rival Tesco rose after Citigroup upgraded it to “buy” from “neutral.”
+Supermarket retailer Sainsbury also gained 1.8 percent after industry data by Kantar Worldpanel showed that the supermarket’s sales increased by 1.5 percent in the third quarter, while its rival Tesco also rose after Citigroup upgraded its rating on Tesco to “buy” from “neutral.”

-However, budget airline operator easyJet fell 4.1 percent despite reporting an 18 percent jump in annual profit, while mining stocks also fell as the price of copper touched its lowest level in more than six years.
+However, budget airline operator easyJet fell 3.6 percent despite reporting an 18 percent jump in annual profit.

-Other tourism stocks recovered following an initial sell-off on Monday after the Paris attacks, with Carnival, TUI , Intercontinental Hotels and International Consolidated Airlines Group all ending higher.
-(Additional reporting by Kit Rees; Editing by Ruth Pitchford)
+Other tourism stocks recovered following an initial sell-off on Monday after the Paris attacks.

+Carnival and TUI both rose 1.5 percent, while Intercontinental Hotels Group and International Consolidated Airlines Group advanced 0.9 percent.
+(Additional reporting by Kit Rees; Editing by Raissa Kasolowsky and Louise Heavens)